yogat3ch/writing/Dynamic Voting System.md

 #### Ratify / Recycle
 Ratification of legislation is determined by the outcome of a voting phase with ratified legislation moving into the Dynamic Tax Allocation system while legislation that fails to pass the vote or does not make it into the voting round is immediately re-entered into the proposal phase, to be either abandoned or modified until the next round of voting on it's associated topic arrives.
 ##### Ratification / Passing Criteria
-Ratification of legislation is determined by the outcome of a voting phase that meets two critera.
+Ratification of legislation is determined by the outcome of a voting phase that meets two criteria:
 ###### Star Voting
 Voting is done via a [star voting system](https://www.starvoting.org/) in which candidates are attributed stars on a Likert 1-5 scale.
 Each voting domain can bring the _passing threshold_ to vote, wherein the threshold of the averaged star count a piece of legislation must achieve to pass is determined.
 The threshold is agreed upon at each layer of the political hierarchy.
 ###### Quorum / Representative Sampling
 The ratification also requires a quorum of voters for the given population area over which the legislation will preside.
 Quorum is established using a statistical modeling power calculation which requires a margin of error.
-The margin of error is set by the voters in each voting domain
+The margin of error is set by the voters in each voting domain.

 ### Amending Enacted Legislation
 - Within our dynamic voting system, the process of amending enacted legislation is designed to be open and flexible.